mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 It allows you to create an extra part of the feature, not directly connected to the main feature.
 For example, if you've digitized the boundaries of mainland South Africa but you haven't yet added the Prince Edward Islands, you'd use this tool to create them.

-Try using it to add an outlying property to your farm.
+* Try using this tool to add an outlying property to your farm.
+* Undo the edit when you are done.

 :ref:`Check your results <create-vector-topology-2>`